pkseeg/personal-website/content/home/volunteering.md

 # This file represents a page section.
 headless: true

+# Leave this inactive, for now
+active: false

 # Order that this section appears on the page.
 weight: 41